A full spectral-timing model to map the accretion flow in black hole binaries: the low/hard state of MAXI J1820+070: Discussion

-Other free parameters determine the radial velocity (accretion speed) in the hot flow $v_{r}(r)$ or equivalently, the viscous time-scale (accretion time-scale) $t_{\mathrm{visc}} (r)$ (see equation (\ref{eq:radial_velocity})).
-Fig. \ref{fig:viscous_freq_radius} shows the derived viscous frequency through the variable flow, which can be compared to various hot flow models.
-Generically, these have radial velocity $v_{r}=\alpha (H/R)^2 v_{\phi}$, where $\alpha$, $R$, $H$, and $v_{\phi}$ are the viscosity parameter, radius, scale height, and rotation velocity of the flow, respectively.
-Thus the purely analytic, self similar Advection Dominated Accretion Flow (ADAF) solutions of \citealt{Narayan_1994}, which have constant $\alpha$ and $H/R$, predict $v_{r}\propto v_{\phi}\propto r^{-1/2}$ (orange dash-dotted line), whereas our derived model has a much steeper dependence.

-However, including the stress free inner boundary condition in a global ADAF model (orange dashed line) recover a good match for $\alpha\sim 0.01$--$0.03$ (\citealt{Narayan_1997, Popham_1998}) as the flow must accelerate inwards.
+The comparison of viscous frequency as a function of radius derived from the timing model and that of various hot flow models are shown in Fig. \ref{fig:viscous_freq_radius}.
+Generically, these have radial velocity $v_{r}=\alpha (H/R)^2 v_{\phi} (R)$, where $\alpha$, $R$, $H$, and $v_{\phi} (R)$ are the viscosity parameter, radius, scale height, and rotation velocity of the flow, respectively (\citealt{Kato_2008}).
+Thus the purely analytic, self similar Advection Dominated Accretion Flow (ADAF) solutions of \cite{Narayan_1994}, which have constant $\alpha$ and $H/R$, predict $v_{r}\propto v_{\phi}\propto r^{-1/2}$ (orange dash-dotted line), whereas our derived model has a much steeper dependence.
+However, including the stress-free inner boundary condition in a global ADAF model (orange dashed line) recover a good match for $\alpha\sim 0.01$--$0.03$ (\citealt{Narayan_1997, Popham_1998}) as the flow must accelerate inwards.

-We also compared to global MRI simulations of hot flows, where the angular momentum transport is self consistently calculated by the magneto-rotational instability (MRI), so $\alpha$ is a function of radius.
-The `standard and normal evolution' (SANE) model of \citealt{Narayan_2012} gives viscous time-scales (cyan dashed line in Fig. \ref{fig:viscous_freq_radius}) which match well to our derived viscous time-scales.
-Other SANE models (\citealt{Bollimpalli_2020}) also show similar viscous time-scales to those derived from \citealt{Narayan_2012} and thus match our spectral-timing model.
+We also look at global MRI simulations of hot flows, where the angular momentum transport is self-consistently calculated by the magneto-rotational instability (MRI), so $\alpha$ is a function of radius.
+The Standard And Normal Evolution' (SANE) model of \cite{Narayan_2012} gives viscous time-scales (cyan dashed line in Fig. \ref{fig:viscous_freq_radius}) which match well to our derived viscous time-scales.
+Other SANE models (\citealt{Bollimpalli_2020}) also show similar viscous time-scales to those derived from \cite{Narayan_2012} and thus match our spectral-timing model.